Tracking Drift: Variation-Aware Entropy Scheduling for Non-Stationary Reinforcement Learning: Empirical Support for Section

-Table~\ref{tab:quantile_sensitivity} reports performance as a function of the TD-error quantile level $q$.
-Moderate-to-high quantiles ($q \in [0.7, 0.9]$) achieve the best overall trade-off between stability and recovery.
-Lower quantiles underreact to distributional shifts, while very high quantiles introduce additional variance that negatively affects stability.
+Table~\ref{tab:quantile_sensitivity} varies the quantile level $q$ used by the TD-error proxy.
+Moderate-to-high quantiles perform best overall.
+Lower quantiles underreact to drift, while very high quantiles become more variable.
+The default choice lies in the stable region.

-\subsection{Sensitivity to Smoothing Strength}
+\subsubsection{Sensitivity to Smoothing Strength}